-A message from Vinfen President and CEO Bruce Bird to the individuals, families, and communities we serve:
+A message from Vinfen President and CEO Bruce Bird to the people, families, and communities we serve:

 On behalf of everyone at Vinfen, we hope you and your loved ones are healthy and safe.

 As we are all living through such extraordinary and challenging times, we want you to know that Vinfen remains committed to caring for your loved ones, friends, and community members.
 Our mission of transforming lives together continues to guide our work as we diligently strive to ensure the safety and well-being of people receiving our services and the dedicated staff who serve them.
 And that commitment to helping people remains strong.

 Vinfen leadership, in conjunction with our medical staff, are continuously monitoring the status and impact of the pandemic and have been adjusting services and practices for the safety and health of people we serve and our staff.
 We continue to follow the guidelines set by the Centers for Disease Control and Prevention as well as the Massachusetts and Connecticut Departments of Public Health.
 Because so many of our programs take place in a community setting, we are also following public health guidance and government directives for the general public.
 We are in regular contact with our state regulatory and funding partners to identify potential issues and concerns, respond to challenges, and update our approach for managing this fast-moving issue.